Computational Materials Discovery Platform

 Understand energy, temperature, entropy, and phase/state transition from molecular level to macroscopic scale.
 Develop theoretical methods to solve thermal physics problems.

-Multi-scale simulation
+Multi-scale simulations

 multiscale simulation